neekolas/ding/README.md

 ### Continuous Delivery instructions

+This project is designed to run unit tests inside CircleCI and deployed as a series of Firebase Functions

 1. Replace `dingdong-dev` with your own firebase project name in .firebaserc
 2. Create a Postgres Cloud SQL instance
 3. Create a Firebase CI token by running `npx firebase login:ci` and set it as an environment variable named FIREBASE_TOKEN in CircleCI